minetest/minetest/doc/lua_api.md

       physics_overrides_v2 = true,
       -- In HUD definitions the field `type` is used and `hud_elem_type` is deprecated (5.9.0) hud_def_type_field = true,
+      -- PseudoRandom and PcgRandom state is restorable -- PseudoRandom has get_state method
+      -- PcgRandom has get_state and set_state methods (5.9.0)
+      random_state_restore = true,
   }
   ```